 - Outcomes: Improving treatment outcomes by using open data to make the results of different treatments, healthcare organisations, and providers’ work more transparent.

 - Customer service: Using open data to educate patients and their families and make healthcare institutions more responsive.

 - Economic growth and innovation: Providing open data that can help fuel new healthcare companies and initiatives.

 In January 2014, a memorandum of understanding was signed in which an agreement was made to share solutions around the use of health information and work on challenges of technology adoption together.
 The document, signed by the Department of Health and its American counterpart the US Department for Health and Human Services, NHS England and the Health and Social Care Information Centre, set out the broad sweep of work the organisations would focus on together to improve quality of care and empower patients to manage their own health more effectively.
 Examples include aligning some of the care quality indicators for conditions such as dementia and creating common classifications of open data to improve international analytics.

-  In a further concrete step forward this year, NHS England have launched a £30,000 challenge prize – the first of its kind – to innovators or organisations who can publish or present data on obesity in a new, exciting and useful way.
+In a further concrete step forward, NHS England have launched a £30,000 challenge prize – the first of its kind – to innovators or organisations who can publish or present data on obesity in a new, exciting and useful way.
 The challenge, to promote innovation in open data, is being carried out in both England and the USA and will either help create an innovative tool by ‘mashing up’ existing data or will help publish data collected but not publicly available.